Film submissions for IndieLisboa 2022 are now open. The 19th edition of the festival will take place between April 28 and May 9 2022.

 – Portuguese premieres are preferred.

-3. The festival may, in exceptional circumstances, decide to select films that do not fulfil one or more of these criteria.
+3. The festival may, in exceptional circumstances, decide to select films that do not fulfill one or more of these criteria.
 Such selection is at the discretion of the festival organizers.

 1. Submitted films must have a screener subtitled in English (except for English spoken films).